 How do to get a piece of Sharjah with you – well pick up some of the Sharjah souvenirs.
 Bring them to the people back home or for your personal collection of travel memorabilia.
 This was my first visit to the UAE.
 I had some idea of the kind of souvenirs you get.
-However, day 1 we landed up in a Souq – as the marketplaces are called here, and I was floored to see so many souvenirs that you can buy in Sharjah.
+However, on day 1 we landed up in a Souq – as the marketplaces are called here, and I was floored to see so many souvenirs that you can buy in Sharjah.

 Shopping Sharjah Souvenirs in UAE

 Let’s talk about the most obvious and probably the most loved souvenir from Sharjah – the dates.

 Go to any supermarket and you can see the Dates.
 However, head to Souq Al Jubail – the local market and you would go mad tasting the variety of dates available there.
 There are dates from a pale brown color to the darkest possible brown.
 There are small ones and there are huge ones.
 Nicely dried ones and semi-dried dates.
 Some are still sold along with their stems.

 The shopkeeper, most of who speak Hindi, would tell you the dates as per their origin – Irani Dates, Saudi Dates, local dates, etc.